RobTillaart/logicAnalyzer/README.md

   LA.sample();
   LA.plot();
 }
 ```

 Note: The clock functions do not log a timestamp but the user might do so.

+Note: the clockPin can be (ab)used to trigger the start of measurements.

 ### Count

+Just to get the amount of samples made since the start.

 - **void setCount(uint32_t count = 0)** reset the sample counter, default to zero.
 - **uint32_t getCount()** get the sample counter since last reset / start.